 What we don’t: Fit is still a little baggy for our tastes.

-Flylow Gear flies a little lower under the radar than some of the bigger outdoor gear brands, but the Chemical pants are a solid offering.
-Like their Baker Bib above, this is a super tough design with a 3-layer build, Cordura patches in high-wear areas like the knees, and waterproof zippers.
-Given the impressive level of protection, they ventilate well and you can release hot air in four places: two zippered vents along the inner thigh and two large vents along the outside of your legs.
+Flylow Gear flies a little lower under the radar than some of the bigger outdoor gear brands, but the Chemical pant is a solid offering.
+Like their Baker Bib above, this is a super tough design with a 3-layer build, Cordura patches in high-wear areas like the knees and cuffs, and waterproof zippers.
+Given the impressive level of protection, they ventilate well, and you can release hot air in four places: two zippered vents along the inner thigh and two large vents along the outside of your legs.
 It all adds up to a formula that has generated a cult-like following.

 The Chemical is the most affordable 3-layer pant here—it’s $35 cheaper than the BD Recon below and almost $100 less than the Trew Gear Eagle above.
 Compared to the Eagle, both pants offer a baggy fit and classy colorways that will appeal to the freeride crowd, along with availability in six sizes and three inseam lengths.
-The Trew Gear gets the slight edge for us with its full suite of pockets—five compared to the Flylow’s three (one of which is oddly placed on the rear), including secure clips for an avalanche beacon—and its mesh-lined vents do a better job keeping flying snow at bay.
-But the Chemical is nevertheless a solid crossover ski pant that offers great performance at a lower price than most.
+The Trew Gear gets the slight edge for us with its full suite of pockets—five compared to the Flylow’s three (one of which is oddly placed on the rear on the men's version), including secure clips for an avalanche beacon—and its mesh-lined vents do a better job keeping flying snow at bay.
+But the Chemical (or the Donna for women) is nevertheless a solid crossover ski pant that offers great performance at a lower price than many.

-See the Men's Flylow Gear Chemical See the Women's Flylow Gear Nina
+See the Men's Flylow Gear Chemical Pant See the Women's Flylow Gear Donna Pant

 12. Black Diamond Recon Stretch ($400)